simolus3/drift/docs/content/examples/existing_databases.md

 You can use a `LazyDatabase` wrapper to run an asynchronous computation before drift opens a database.
-This is a good place to check if the target database file exists, and, if it doesnt, create one.
+This is a good place to check if the target database file exists, and, if it doesn't, create one.
 This example shows how to do that from assets.